How does Divorce Work in Arizona?

 Child support can also be modified when a parent can demonstrate ‘changed circumstances that are substantial and continuing.’
 When a parent’s income substantially increases or decreases, a modification of child support is generally requested.
 However, a change is not typical if the parent voluntarily departs from a higher paying job.
 When this occurs, a judge may impute the higher income, even though the parent is no longer at that income level.

 Can the Court Deviate from the Child Support Guidelines?

 Generally, child support determined using the Arizona Child Support Guidelines will be ordered by the judge.
 However, when this amount is “unjust,” and it is in the best interests of the child(ren) to deviate to a higher or lower amount, the court can grant the deviation.

 Often in mediation, parents agree to deviate the amount based upon what it is in the best interests of their children.

 Legal Decision-Making Authority

 The term “custody,” although still frequently used by the general public, can no longer be found in Arizona law.
 The terms ‘sole custody’ and ‘joint custody’ have been replaced by less adversarial language.
 The term ‘legal custody’ has been replaced by ‘legal decision-making authority.’
-The court may award both parents joint legal decision-making authority or may award one parent with sole legal decision-making authority.
-Legal decision-making authority generally refers to the parental authority to make final decisions regarding a child’s major health and medical decisions, major religious decisions, and major educational decisions.
+The court may award both parents joint legal decision-making authority, or may award one parent with sole legal decision-making authority.
+Legal decision making authority generally refers to parental authority to make final decisions regarding a child’s major health and medical decisions, religious decisions, and educational decisions.

 Arizona courts interpret joint legal decision-making as the default order based on recent law and precedent.
 The presence of certain facts, such as a history of domestic violence, child abuse, substance abuse, and certain criminal convictions, can result in the court awarding sole legal decision-making authority.